TKleanthousT/stanley_cbp/docs/architecture.md

 ## How the pieces fit together

-A typical run of STANLEY follows these steps:
+A typical run of Stanley follows these steps:

 1. **Set the base directory**
    Your notebook or script selects a base directory.
 All later steps read